SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Best-response dynamics via system level synthesis

-At the cost of interpretability, similar Lipschitz constants as in Eqs. \eqref{eq: SLS_BR_LipschitzConstant}--\eqref{eq: SLS_BR_LipschitzConstant_Local} can be obtained also when $(\mathcal{X},\mathcal{U}_{\mathcal{G}},\mathcal{U}^p)$ and $P$ are general, and when structural constraints are present.
-Moreover, we remark that Theorem \ref{thm: SLS_BR_LipschitzConstant} is obtained under the assumption that $\| \Phi_{x,N} \|_F^2 < \gamma$ holds strictly.
-The best-response maps $\{ \widehat{BR}_{\Phi}^p \}_{p\in\mathcal{P}}$ when this constraint is active, or when $\mathcal{W}$ is an ellipsoid, become quadratically-constrained quadratic programs and their Lipschitz properties are less intuitive.
+At the cost of interpretability, similar Lipschitz constants as in Eq. \eqref{eq: SLS_BR_LipschitzConstant} can also be obtained for general $(\mathcal{X},\mathcal{U}_{\mathcal{G}},\mathcal{U}^p)$ and $P$, and when structural constraints are present.
+We stress that Theorem \ref{thm: SLS_BR_LipschitzConstant} is obtained under the assumption that $\| \Phi_{x,N} \|_F^2 < \gamma$ holds strictly.
+The best-response maps $\{ \widehat{BR}_{\Phi}^p \}_{p\in\mathcal{P}}$ when this constraint is active, or when $\mathcal{W}$ is an ellipsoid, are solutions to quadratically-constrained quadratic programs (QCQP) and their Lipschitz properties are less intuitive.